 Outdoors: And of course, another highlight of the area is the majestic Watkins Glen State Park (pictured above).
 Where you can hike through the gorges to see natural pools and beautiful waterfalls.
 You can also enjoy Seneca Lake by renting your own boat or paddling the day away.

 Food in Watkins Glen: Don’t miss the many delicious restaurants in town.
-Our favorites are Nickel’s Pitt (for fried chicken) and Graft Wine + Cider Bar for some tasty Dominican food.
+My favorites are Nickel’s Pitt (for fried chicken) and Graft Wine + Cider Bar for some tasty Dominican food (get the chicken, thank me later).

 Finally, while in Watkins Glen, stay right on its waters, by reserving a room at Watkins Glen Harbor Hotel.